About Organizational Identity Sources

 - Using an Enrollment Flow, via Enrollment Sources.

-- Via the Registry Job Shell
+- Via the Registry Job Shell, as described below.

 Organizational Identity Sources can be linked to Registry Pipelines in order to automatically create CO Person records.